Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: A Fast and Robust Solution Algorithm

 The third step is to check the if the optimality criteria are satisfied to within a user-specified tolerance $\epsilon_{cost} > 0$.
 Specifically, if the condition given by

 is satisfied, then the algorithm terminates.
 Otherwise, another iteration is performed.
-This ensures that the cost of the final solution is within a factor of $\epsilon_{cost}$ of the lower bound computed by evaluating the objective in (\ref{eq:dualprobuncont}).
-The described iteration procedure is summarized in the following pseudocode.\\ \\
+This ensures that the cost of the final solution is within a factor of $\epsilon_{cost}$ of the optimal cost.
+The described iteration procedure is summarized in the following pseudocode.\\